Trumps Top Team: Firebrands And Stalwarts - UrduPoint

 Trump's Top Team: Firebrands And Stalwarts

-Washington, (APP - UrduPoint / Pakistan Point News - 14th Nov, 2024) US President-elect Donald Trump is building his administration ahead of retaking the White House in January, handing top roles to a mixture of political allies, outright firebrands and a few relatively conventional figures.
+Washington, (APP - UrduPoint / Pakistan Point News - 15th Nov, 2024) US President-elect Donald Trump is handing top roles for his future White House to a mix of political allies, firebrands and a few relatively conventional figures.

-These are the key nominations so far, some requiring potentially difficult Senate confirmations -- unless Trump can circumvent scrutiny through a process called recess appointments.
+These are the key nominations, some requiring potentially difficult Senate confirmations -- unless Trump can circumvent scrutiny through a process called recess appointments.

-Musk, the world's richest man, has been named to lead a newly created entity called the Department of Government Efficiency, along with another wealthy Trump ally, Vivek Ramaswamy.
+Musk, the world's richest man, was tapped to lead a new Department of Government Efficiency, along with another wealthy Trump ally, Vivek Ramaswamy.

 Musk says he is targeting $2 trillion in cuts from the Federal government's $7 trillion budget, without explaining how.

-There has also been no explanation of how the Tesla, SpaceX and Starlink boss would navigate conflicts of interest arising from his position as a major US government contractor.
+There has been no explanation of how the Tesla, SpaceX and Starlink boss would navigate conflicts of interest as a major US government contractor.

 - Secretary of State: Marco Rubio -

-Trump tapped the Florida senator as top diplomat, with an eye to intensifying the US power struggle with China.
+Trump tapped the Florida senator to be top diplomat, with an eye to intensifying the US power struggle with China.

-Rubio has said China "doesn't just seek to be the most powerful nation in the world, they seek to reorient the world."
+Rubio, a relatively traditional conservative hawk, has said China seeks "to reorient the world."

 - Defense Secretary: Pete Hegseth -